 Courtesy of PayPal

 It’s the mother of all digital payment apps.
 Some online platforms connecting freelancers/independent contractors and clients prefer PayPal.
-To name a few: Grubhub, MOBROG, Hiving e other survey sites.
+To name a few: Grubhub, MOBROG, Hiving and other survey sites.
 Transaction and other fees apply.

 Courtesy of Stripe